wilburhimself/flame/readme.md

 Usage
 -----
-When creating a model include the library file and extend your model from the Component Class:
+When creating a model include the library file and extend your model from the Flame Class:

 ```
 require_once APPPath.'/libraries/flame.php';